-In order to be eligible to apply for a Doctoral Fellowship, individuals must be either EU citizens or citizens of another European non-EU member country (Albania, Armenia, Belarus, Bosnia and Herzegovina, Georgia, Gibraltar, Iceland, Kazakhstan, Kosovo, Liechtenstein, Macedonia, Moldova, Montenegro, Norway, Russia, Serbia, Switzerland, Turkey, and Ukraine).
+In order to be eligible to apply for a Doctoral Fellowship, individuals must be either EU citizens or citizens of another European non-EU member country (Albania, Armenia, Belarus, Bosnia and Herzegovina, Georgia, Gibraltar, Iceland, Kazakhstan, Kosovo, Liechtenstein, Macedonia, Moldova, Montenegro, Norway, Russia, Serbia, Switzerland, Turkey, Ukraine and the United Kingdom).
 They must also have been resident in Europe for at least 2 years prior to the fellowship commencing.

 Please consult our Frequently Asked Questions for further guidance.